dylangilson/Blue_July/README.md

 * Right Click - Drag and drop in inventory
 * Mouse Scroll Wheel - Zoom in/out
 * F12 - Enter Fullscreen
-* ESC - Exit Game
+* ESC - Exit Fullscreen

 ## Compilation and Running
 * change directory to the 'src' folder of the project,